 The enhanced greenhouse effect

-Human factors have also played a key role in increasing the among of green house gases in the atmosphere.
+Human factors have also played a key role in increasing the among of greenhouse gases in the atmosphere.
 They include carbon dioxide, nitrous oxide, water vapor, methane and chlorofluorocarbons, and troposphere ozone.
-According the Intergovernmental Panel on Climate Change (IPCC) report for 2013, the concentration of greenhouse gases in the atmosphere have reached unsustainable levels not seen in the last 800,00 years.
+According to the Intergovernmental Panel on Climate Change (IPCC) report for 2013, the concentration of greenhouse gases in the atmosphere has reached unsustainable levels not seen in the last 800,00 years.
 For example, statistics indicate that CO2 levels have risen from about 315 parts per million (ppm) in 1950 to 406 in 2017 ppm and are expected to reach 600ppm by 2050.

 This is the most important human factor causing global warming.
 It is produced by vehicles and burning fossil fuels in power stations, especially in HICs, where large amounts of fossil fuels are used to produce energy.

-Increasing levels of carbon dioxide also has a positive feedback in increasing the amount of methane, another greenhouse gas, which is trapped under snow.
+Increasing levels of carbon dioxide also have positive feedback in increasing the amount of methane, another greenhouse gas, which is trapped under the snow.
 This means rising temperatures will lead to ice melting thereby triggering the release of methane.

 Sources of carbon dioxide